franciumxzf/fpfind/README.md

 Previously, the time complexity of g2 is O($n^3$).
 We tried to improve this by using slicing in the numpy array: `arr = arr[1:]`.
 By testing this method with a relatively smaller-size dataset, we obtained the same peak location as fft method, but the peak value is a bit different.
 (This is reasonable as the fft method involves complex number.)

 Currently we are trying to employ the g2lib in `time_freq_g2.py`.
 An example of this can be found in `time_freq_long.ipynb`.

+## Update until Dec 15th
+We noticed some problems from the algorithm.
+Firstly, for the compensation method, different compensation actually changes the delay, and they are not really related to the compensation value.
+Secondly, if the frequency detune goes larger, $\Delta T_1$ and $\Delta T_2$ don't converge.
+In this way, we decided to give up the compensation method, and get the correct time offset value by performing one last pass of the frequency compensated dataset.

+This week we mainly works on making the algorithm work for longer frequency offset.

+Several new timestamp data were collected with various frequency detune to test the algorithm.
+More details can be found in `dataset_description.md`.

+Some things we learnt from new data:
+- Upper bound to algorithm with the current parameters is at least 1.5e-4, but only limited to strong peak.
+- Pair statistics does strongly influence whether peak can be easily found or not.
+Fails to converge for 1e-4 (later found, around 5e-5) when peak signal is poor.
+- Relative timestamp drift is only on the order of 2e-5, which is pfind can easily find even with poor peak.

+So in this way, if we know the upper limit of our algorithm (say 5e-5), we can manually apply the upper limit to bob, and let it run through the algorithm again.
+Ideally, the frequency result will be less than the upper limit, then run the algorithm again until it gives us 0 frequency result, and we can manually calculate the total frequency shift; or if we still get a non-sense number, we can increase the correction to 2 * upper limit and so on.
+With the final frequency offset value, we can find the time offset.

+This method generally works.
+The only problem is that our condition to judge whether the algorithm has found the correct frequency value is somewhat random.
+An improved method is purposed (see `explain.md`) and we will work on it.

+For now, we aim to fully resolve the freq offset for all the datasets (provided the data is sane), fix the time delay calculation.
+In the meantime, we will also work on the C code.